Student-centric advice and objective recommendations

 Here is a list of some of the best-known open curriculum schools.
 It’s important to note that “open curriculum” can hold different meanings in different contexts.
 Some of these colleges have no distribution requirements whatsoever, so everyone is in an open curriculum program.
 Others have some fixed majors but allow students to design their own major and apply for it.

 - Amherst College – Amherst is one of the most extreme examples of open curriculum.
-There are no core classes or diversification requirements.
-You can choose each of the classes you take
+There are no core classes or distribution requirements.
+You can choose each of the classes you take with more than 400 courses offered each term

 - Cornell College – While there are some course requirements, they are much more flexible than at most schools